danielzting/TextObserver/README.md

 ## Installation

-Download the [latest release](https://github.com/DanielZTing/algorithm-simulator/releases/latest/) and include `TextObserver.js` as a `<script>` on your page.
+Download the [latest release](https://github.com/DanielZTing/algorithm-simulator/releases/latest/) and include `TextObserver.js` as a script.
 If you want to try it out, just paste the file's code into the browser console.
 It is also available as an [NPM package](https://www.npmjs.com/package/textobserver).

 ## Usage

 ### Constructor

-`TextObserver(callback, target = document.body)`
+`TextObserver(callback, target = document.body, processExisting = true)`

 - *`callback`*: a function that takes a string as its only argument and returns a string to replace it with
 - *`target` (optional)*: the subtree of the DOM to watch
+- *`processExisting` (optional)*: whether to do an initial scan over the existing content

 ### Methods